kuzzleio/documentation-old/sdk-reference/source/includes/_memoryStorage.md

 // using the static instance
 MemoryStorage memoryStorage = kuzzle.memoryStorage;

-// or instanciating a new MemoryStorage object MemoryStorage memoryStorage = new MemoryStorage(kuzzle);
+// or instantiating a new MemoryStorage object MemoryStorage memoryStorage = new MemoryStorage(kuzzle);
 ```